 Most recipes that include bite-sized tofu pieces tell us to cut raw tofu into small pieces first, and then cook them together in a skillet, flipping often to ensure that they get browned on all sides.

-But from my personal experience, flipping 80 small pieces of tofu during cooking can feel like a major pain in the rear.
 That’s why I suggest slicing the whole tofu block crosswise into thick rectangles, then cooking those rectangles together in a skillet, flipping them only once.

 After the cooked tofu cools off slightly, slice each rectangle into whatever size pieces you want.
 Voila – the same result, but with much less effort.